HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 Requirement (1) above can be satisfied by having a globally unique ‘Library ID’ variable in the metadata that identifies the Illumina sequencing library from which each input file originates from.
 More details on the requirements and a specific implementation of this solution can be found currently under consideration here: [PR](https://github.com/HumanCellAtlas/dcp-community/pull/87), [document](https://github.com/HumanCellAtlas/dcp-community/blob/mfreeberg-rfc-library-preparation/rfcs/text/0000-rfc-library-preparation.md).

-Requirement (2) can be satisfied in two alternative ways: (a) sufficient metadata can be provided as outlined in table 1 below to identify all file triplets, or alternatively (b) a globally unique triplet field can be used to identify file correspondence by the submitter.
+Requirement (2) can be satisfied in two alternative ways: (a) sufficient metadata can be provided as outlined in table 1 below to identify all file triplets, or (b) a globally unique triplet field can be used to identify file correspondence by the submitter.
 We propose the latter approach as collecting all the required metadata may not be feasible in all cases and places an undue burden on the submitter in the common scenarios where only one triplet is submitted.

 We propose that the metadata required to automatically identify the triplets (Table 1) is made optional and users are encouraged to submit these fields as it can help identify errors and also can in some cases provide important covariates for scientific analyses.